 If you want to avoid the crowds at Cabarita Beach you can visit after the summer anywhere between March to June and you will be surprised how much sunshine this region of Australia receives, almost year-round in fact.

 See More ∼ Best Camera Gear For Travel

 CABARITA BEACH THINGS TO DO

-Cabarita Cove is one of the most popular surf spots on the east coast of Australia.
-In a big swell, the waves wrap in around Norries Headland and lines up for a long right-hand point break through the cove and in towards Cabarita Beach.
+Cabarita Beach is one of the most popular surf spots on the east coast of Australia.
+In a big swell, the waves wrap in around Norries Headland and line up for a long right-hand point break through the cove and in towards Cabarita Beach.

 For the nature enthusiasts, you can explore the cliffs and grassy headland at the southern end of Cabarita Beach.
 There is a wooden boardwalk that leads you right to the top of Norries Headland and offers uninterrupted panoramic views of the amazing coastline right the way down to Byron Bay.